 We were quite hungry when we sat on our squat stools and began eating.
-Unfortunately we ordered too much food.
+Because everything looked so good, we ordered too much food.
 We ate only half of the Shanghai noodles (I found a very long hair wound around one of the noodles — no matter where I am in the world, once I see that I can’t eat any more of that item).

 The fried tofu and stinky tofu were pretty tasty.
 I’ve never had stinky tofu before and had heard that it was quite extreme.
 I found the stuff we had to be tame.
 It really wasn’t something that I loved and I probably wouldn’t SEEK it out again, but if I had the opportunity to eat it again, I wouldn’t shy away.

 The bao were very good, although I don’t know exactly what was inside.
 They were perfectly brown on the bottom (fried) and soft and doughy on the top.
-Great texture and flavor.
+Great texture and also amazing flavor.

 My favorite item today was the small soup wontons.
 While I was more familiar with the large soup wontons (which we didn’t get) these were basically the same thing, except they were bite size.
 A word of caution — the outside of the wonton may be cool, but the soup is still blazing hot and will destroy your mouth if not careful.
 Be sure to take a little bite out of the top of the wonton to let some steam escape — then pop it all in your mouth.

 I will admit, I was a little nervous eating this food.
 While hundreds of millions of Chinese eat like this every day – I do not.
 I was concerned that the conditions of the market may wreak havoc on my digestive system.
 I did come prepared with multiple forms of medicine on me that day.
-Happy to report we had no issues whatsoever.
+Above all, I’m happy to report we had no issues whatsoever.

 Our first stop was Tianzifang – an arts and crafts district in Shanghai.
 This area had many little restaurants, shops and galleries.
 The streets/alleys were narrow and it was really a walking area.
 No motor bikes, no bikes and very few carts.
 It was pretty quiet when we were there, but evidently it is quite hopping later in the day and into the evening – which I can totally see.